heisenburger/ws/_posts/2015-03-03-multiverses-wormholes.md

 _Some notes_

-☿ In science, if a theory has lasted through a lot of experiments, then it’s a lot better than one that no one has poked at.
+<span id="experiments-note">☿</span> In science, if a theory has lasted through a lot of experiments, then it’s a lot better than one that no one has poked at.
 See, there’s this thing that good theories should have, called _falsifiability_.
 That is, if you have an idea about how something works, it should be able to be proven wrong.
 Why?
 It’s easy to prove something wrong, but you could spend forever trying to prove something right.
-If a scientific theory has been around for years and years with scientists trying to prove it wrong, and they haven’t yet, then that theory must be a very good one.
+If a scientific theory has been around for years and years with scientists trying to prove it wrong, and they haven’t yet, then that theory must be a very good one. [&#65514;](#experiments)

-♀ The Kerr black hole is named after astrophysicist [Roy Kerr](http://en.wikipedia.org/wiki/Roy_Kerr), a professor at Canterbury University in Christchurch!
+<span id="kerr-notes">♀</span> The Kerr black hole is named after astrophysicist [Roy Kerr](http://en.wikipedia.org/wiki/Roy_Kerr), a professor at Canterbury University in Christchurch! [&#65514;](#kerr)

-♁ They say that light travels in straight lines, and technically, that’s true.
+<span id="fabric-notes">♁</span> They say that light travels in straight lines, and technically, that’s true.
 See, light travels in straight lines _inside spacetime_.
 If spacetime bends, light follows along the bends in spacetime.
 For the perspective of light, it’s still travelling straight.
 Large gravitational fields bend spacetime.

 <img src="https://cdn-images-1.medium.com/max/1600/1*o-4h3dtFev7WbYwjYuL1Ug.jpeg" width="100%" height="auto"/>